sorabh86/spring-boot-gradle-mvn/README.md

 This is practise project to refreshing springboot development using both maven and gradle.
 We are going to make a simple web based application and setup a basic manually configuration to understand at command line.

+## Packages
+- spring-boot-starter-web : uses for web applications
+- spring-boot-devtools : it restart the development server on each build change, if you are running your project using command `mvn spring-boot:run` or `gradle bootRun` without any IDE, use the `mvn install` or `gradle build` command after each save on another terminal.

 ## Maven Commands
 * Running the app
 ```cmd